 Specific entry requirements

 Specific entry requirements vary from subject to subject.
-These requirements must be considered totally necessary for a student to be able to complete the programme.
+These requirements must be considered essential for a student to be able to complete the programme.
 Often these requirements stipulate knowledge acquired in higher education but specific vocational experience may also be required.
-The specific entry requirements are listed in the subject area's general syllabus.
+The specific entry requirements are listed in the general syllabus of the subject area.

 How to apply for a doctoral position

-The application process differs depending on if the doctoral position is offically announced or not.
+Most doctoral student positions (PhD's) at Linnaeus University are officially announced through the Linnaeus University job vacancy page.
+The application process differs depending on if the doctoral position is officially announced or not.

 Applying for announced doctoral positions